dbarkowsky/ExpressPrismaPostgres/README.md

 ## 4. Start API

-1. Run `npm run dev` to start the API for local development.
+1. In the `/api` folder, run `npm run dev` to start the API for local development.
    - It should respond with `Server started on port ...`

 OR

-1. Run `docker-compose up api`.
+1. From the root folder, run `docker-compose up api`.
    - This will start a Docker container for the API.
 It will automatically apply the schemas from Prisma to the database.